yashaswa-arch/student-dash/BUG_REPORT.md

 ---

-*This document is maintained as part of the Student Dash project repository and should be updated regularly to reflect the current state of the codebase.*
+*This document is maintained as part of the SAP — Skill Analytics Platform project repository and should be updated regularly to reflect the current state of the codebase.*